-The Town of Johnstown is located in the northeast quadrant of Rock County, Wisconsin (Map 1-1).
-It is bound to the north, west and south by the towns of Lima, Harmony and Bradford, respectively, in Rock County.
-The Town of Johnstown shares its eastern boundary with the town of Richmond in Walworth County, Wisconsin.
+The Town of La Prairie is located in the southeast quadrant of Rock County, Wisconsin (Map 1-1).
+It is bound to the west, south and east by the towns of Rock and, Turtle and Bradford respectively.
+The City of Janesville is located immediately adjacent to the town on the northwest.

-Still predominately rural in character, as are most of Rock County's twenty towns, the Town of Johnstown is nevertheless located three miles from the county seat, Janesville, a city with over 60,000 residents.
+Surprisingly, the Town of La Prairie is still predominantly rural in character despite sharing a border with the county seat, Janesville, a city with over 60,000 residents.
 Also nearby is the rapidly growing state capital city of Madison (forty miles northwest), Illinois' third largest city (Rockford, fifty miles southwest), and Wisconsin's largest city, Milwaukee (seventy miles east).

-The defining natural characteristic of the Town is the end moraine, remnants of the last advance of Wisconsin Glaciation roughly 10,000 years ago and the outwash plain.
-Varying topography and drainage patterns, uneven hills and ridges, and poorly drained low-lying areas mark the northern one-third of the Town.
-The southern two-thirds consists of level, well-drained, productive farmland.
-Consideration of each of these geographic factors is vital to a responsible and thorough comprehensive planning process for the Town of Johnstown.
+The defining natural characteristic of the Town is the outwash plain, remnants of the last advance of Wisconsin Glaciation roughly 10,000 years ago.
+The topography is relatively level with limited drainage patterns, the exception being the southeastern corner of the Town that contains a portion of Turtle Creek.
+This outwash plain is composed of some of the richest and most productive agricultural soils in the nation.
+Consideration of these geographic factors is vital to a responsible and thorough comprehensive planning process for the Town of La Prairie